- Worcestershire season preview 2026 highlights promotion hopes built on strong seam conditions at New Road

 Seam friendly surface remains key factor

-There is, however, a sense that the raw materials for a revival are already in place.
-New Road once again proved a venue that rewards seam bowling above all else.
-Pace accounted for 92% of overs last season and did so at an average of 20.5 runs per wicket.
-It is no surprise that Worcestershire have leaned into those conditions with the signing of South African seamer Beyers Swanepoel.
-It looks both pragmatic and potentially decisive.
+There is, however, a growing sense that the raw materials for a revival are already in place, particularly when considering the conditions at their home ground.
+New Road once again proved a venue that rewards seam bowling above all else, creating opportunities for disciplined attacks to dominate.
+Pace accounted for 92% of overs last season and did so at an average of 20.5 runs per wicket, underlining just how influential those conditions can be.
+It is therefore no surprise that Worcestershire have leaned into that identity with the signing of South African seamer Beyers Swanepoel, a move that looks both pragmatic and potentially decisive.

 Fantasy cricket watch: Key performers from 2025